Data

 Our combined team of paralegals and software engineers is constantly processing legal information for a wide range of clients and use cases.
 We have extensive experience when it comes to transforming and enhancing large volumes of legal documents in a short time frame.
 We can support your organization on one occasion, or on a permanent basis

 We turn paper-based archives into searchable databases.
-In addition to scanning and running optical character recognition (OCR), we have become experts at extracting metadata values from documents’ body.
-We pull dates, titles, file numbers, and the likes, from files and store them in a reusable format.
-The resulting data can be uploaded in one of our solutions, or simply delivered to you.
+In addition to scanning and running Optical Character Recognition (OCR), we have become experts at extracting metadata values from documents’ bodies.
+We pull dates, titles, file numbers, and others from files and store them in a reusable format.
+The resulting data can be uploaded into one of our solutions or simply delivered to you.

 Improve access by standardizing formatting

-Converting image-based documents into text-based formats may require adopting a common look and feel for slightly different files.
-We design the required templates and apply them to your collections.
-Thanks to our knowledge of web accessibility guidelines, our templates automate a large portion of the work often associated with WCAG compliance.
-And we always take your requirements into account, whether it’s as simple as adding bookmarks in some PDF files, or as complex as undertaking the typesetting of a series of ebooks.
+We design templates to standardize your image-based documents into text-based formats, and apply them to your collections.
+Regarding accessibility, our templates automate a large portion of the work associated with WCAG compliance.
+We also personalize the output to your requirements.
+It can be simple requests such as adding bookmarks in some PDF files, or more complex ones such as undertaking the typesetting of a series of ebooks.

 Get better outcomes with added value

 Our expertise with legal information enables us to complement your content with domain-specific added value.
 We provide consolidation services for legislative material.
 We build the case names of decisions following the industry’s guidelines.
 We recognize legal citations and add links pointing to the corresponding documents.
-We use artificial intelligence to propose related documents based on the semantic of yours.
+We use artificial intelligence to propose related fields of law or keywords based on the semantic of yours.
 If it’s about enhancing legal information, there is a good chance that we can do it.

 Lexum in action